About

 The Idaho Pro Bono Opportunities Website (PBOW) is a joint project funded by the Legal Services Corporation between Idaho Volunteer Lawyers Program (IVLP) and Idaho Legal Aid Services (ILAS) that is fundamentally changing the way that pro bono cases are placed across Idaho.

-The PBOW site is designed to supplement IVLP’s phone based placement model and has greatly expanded the ability to place pre-screened cases with pro bono attorneys.
-Cases and legal clinics are posted to the PBOW site and attorneys input case preferences (such as location, area of practice and client status) which our system uses to reach out as new opportunities that fit the selected criteria arise.
-Attorneys easily search, find, evaluate and select pro bono experiences that interest them.
-This makes it possible for more low income, vulnerable Idahoans to gain access to justice!
+The PBOW site is designed to supplement IVLP's phone-based placement model and has greatly expanded the ability to place pre-screened cases with pro bono attorneys.
+Cases and legal clinics are posted to the PBOW site and attorneys input case preferences — such as location, area of practice, and client status — which the system uses to reach out as new opportunities matching the selected criteria arise.
+Attorneys can easily search, find, evaluate, and select pro bono experiences that interest them.
+This makes it possible for more low-income, vulnerable Idahoans to gain access to justice.

 1. Activate Your Account